dhruvilchidvadiya786r-sys/CovarianceDynamics.jl/docs/manual/index.md

 The implementation is guided by four non-negotiable principles:

 1. **Geometric correctness**
    The covariance matrix remains symmetric and positive definite at all simulated times.

 2. **Memory-aware dynamics**
-   Non-Markovian effects are introduced through a controlled Markovian lift rather than ad-hoc history dependence.
+   Non-Markovian effects are introduced through a controlled Markovian lift rather than ad-hoc dependence on stored histories.

 3. **Numerical transparency**
    All invariants and qualitative behaviors are verified numerically and explicitly documented.

 4. **Reproducibility**
    All reported results can be reproduced from fixed parameter sets and solver configurations.

 ---

 ## Validated properties (numerical)

 The following properties have been **explicitly verified through numerical experiments**:

-- Preservation of the SPD manifold
+- preservation of the SPD manifold,
-- Long-time boundedness of trajectories
+- long-time boundedness of trajectories,
-- Convergence of time averages
+- convergence of time averages,
-- Existence of a stationary regime
+- existence of a stationary regime,
-- Slow decay of correlations induced by memory
+- slow decay of correlations induced by memory,
-- Tunable mixing behavior via the memory parameter
+- tunable mixing behavior via the memory parameter.

 These results are documented in detail in the `experiments` and `diagnostics` sections.

 ---

 ## What is not claimed

-To maintain rigor and credibility, the following are **not claimed**:
+To maintain rigor and credibility, the following are **explicitly not claimed**:

-- No formal proof of ergodicity or mixing rates
+- no formal proof of ergodicity or mixing rates,
-- No closed-form invariant measure
+- no closed-form expression for an invariant measure,
-- No claim of optimal discretization schemes
+- no claim of optimal time discretization schemes,
-- No claim of large-scale performance optimization
+- no claim of large-scale performance optimization.

 All conclusions are clearly identified as **numerical evidence**, not theorems.